vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <h3 align="center">6.
 Usage</h3>
   <h3>6.1 Code</h3>
   <p align="justify">All the code we developed during this project can be found in this repository in the Code directory located in the main directory.
-The following link will take you there: <a href="https://github.com/vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/tree/main/Code">BCI project Code</a></p>
+The following link will take you there: <a href="https://github.com/vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/tree/main/Code">Code</a></p>

   <h3>6.2 Usage example</h3>
   <h3>6.2.1 Download the code and datasets</h3>